Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical

 Panel (b) of Fig.~\ref{fig:smallR} shows the phase diagram in the $T$-$\mu$ plane for $R = 0.4$ fm.
 As $\mu$ increases, the deconfinement phase transition softens as the fermion contributions become more sizable, thereby developing a second endpoint.
 In the region of intermediate $\mu$, both the chiral and the deconfinement phase transitions are of crossover type.
 At large $\mu$ and small $T$, the two transitions merge into a single critical point, signaling the onset of the first-order regime for the chiral phase transition.
 We conclude that at small $R$, the chiral and deconfinement transitions not only split with respect to temperature, but they also possess different strengths (the chiral crossover vs. the first-order deconfinement transition).
 In Ref.~\cite{Singha:2024tpo}, we have shown that the boundary-induced splitting disappears when $R$ is increased.
 Thus, the emergence of the second, low-$\mu$ endpoint can be attributed to the effect of the small transverse size of the system.

+However, on physical grounds, one could expect that since the confining QCD string has a transverse size of the order of $1$~fm, smaller sizes of the system can substantially affect confinement properties.
+The finite-size effect has indeed been observed in simulations in a pure SU(3) gluonic system~\cite{Chernodub:2018aix}.
+The motivation to study the small-radius region in our paper is to point out that our model does not incorporate such effects, since the Polyakov potential does not depend on the type of boundary conditions employed.

 We now investigate the effect of the boundary on the phase diagram of the system.